robgaravente1224/Medical_Cost_for_HealthMetrics_Analytics/README.md

 ## Repository Contents
 README.md: Project overview and summary.

-notebooks/: Contains the Jupyter notebooks for EDA and predictive modeling.
+Notebooks: Contains the Jupyter notebooks for EDA and predictive modeling.

-data/: Includes the raw medical_costs.csv and the engineered medical_costs_for_insurance.csv datasets.
+Data: Includes the raw medical_costs.csv and the engineered medical_costs_for_insurance.csv datasets.

-presentation/: A PDF version of the project presentation.
+Presentation: A PDF version of the project presentation.

 ## Links
 * [**Medical Personal Costs Dataset on Kaggle**](https://www.kaggle.com/datasets/mirichoi0218/insurance)